Almost Envy-Free Allocations with Connected Bundles: EF1 existence for two agents

 Intuitively, the protocol allows Alice to select an item $v_j$ that she will receive for sure, with the advice that the two pieces to either side of $v_j$ should have almost equal value to her.
 Then, Bob is allowed to choose which side of $v_j$ he wishes to receive.
-In our example with valuations 1--3--2--1--3--1, Alice selects the lumpy tie of value 2, then Bob choses the bundle 1--3--1 to the right and receives it, and Alice receives the bundle 1--3--2.
-The result is EF1, which is true in general.
+In our example with valuations 1--3--2--1--3--1, Alice selects the lumpy tie of value 2, then Bob chooses the bundle 1--3--1 to the right and receives it, and Alice receives the bundle 1--3--2.
+The result is EF1.
+This is true in general, and also if valuations are not identical.

 \begin{proposition} When $G$ is a path and there are $n=2$ agents, the discrete cut-and-choose protocol yields an EF1 allocation. \end{proposition} \begin{proof} Clearly, the protocol returns a connected allocation.
 The returned allocation satisfies EF1: Bob does not envy Alice up to item $v_j$, since Bob receives his preferred bundle among $L(v_j)$ and $R(v_j)$.
 Also, by \eqref{eq:def-lumpy-tie-1}, Alice does not envy Bob, since Alice either receives the bundle $L(v_j) \cup \{ v_j \}$ which she weakly prefers to Bob's bundle $R(v_j)$, or she receives the bundle $R(v_j) \cup \{ v_j \}$, which she weakly prefers to Bob's bundle $L(v_{j})$. \end{proof}